kubenet-dev/ac2-kubenet-workshop/Part 1/ac2-kubenet-ws-part1-a.md

 #### **Installation of Kind and kubectl**

-<span style="color:red">**Important:** You can skip this part if you are using GitHub codespaces. the lab image is already coming with the required tools and applications.</span>
+  **IMPORTANT:** You can skip this **Step** if you are using GitHub codespaces. the lab image is already coming with the required tools and applications.

 1. **Install Kind**
    Run the following commands to download and set up Kind: